apache/trafficcontrol/grove/README.md

 # Remap Rules

+The remap rules file is specified in the [config file](#configuration).

+Note there exists a tool for generating remap rules from [Traffic Control](https://github.com/apache/incubator-trafficcontrol), available [here](https://github.com/apache/incubator-trafficcontrol/grove/tree/master/grovetccfg).

-The Remap Rules file, specified in the [config file](#configuration), is JSON of the following form:
+The remap rules file is JSON of the following form:

 ```json
 { "retry_num": null,